-SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016.
-SALT image quality drastically improved and most notably is stable during the night.
-RSS optics are cleaned every 18-24 months; the most recent service was performed in February 2020, which showed a marked increase in telescope throughput (see section 4.3 for details.
-All instruments and the telescope are close to their nominal expected efficiencies for 2021-2.
+SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016, and SALT image quality is stable during the night.
+RSS optics are cleaned every 18-24 months; the most recent service was performed in October 2021 (see section 4.3 for the effects of servicing on the throughput measurements).
+All instruments and the telescope are close to their nominal expected efficiencies for 2022-2.

-SALTICAM, RSS and HRS will be available in the forthcoming semester, but with the following restrictions.
+SALTICAM, RSS and HRS will be available in the upcoming semester, but with the following restrictions.
 More details can be found later in the document in relevant sections.